wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ##### 68 Validation of salary payments to list members declared elected under section 137 of Electoral Act 1993

-*   (1) This section applies to every payment that, before the commencement of this Act, has been made to a person declared to be elected as a member of Parliament in accordance with section 137 of the Electoral Act 1993 by way of salary or allowance for the period or any part of the period beginning on the day that the person was declared to be elected as a member of Parliament and ending on polling day for the next general election of members of Parliament (or, if applicable, on the earlier day on which the member's seat became vacant).
+*   (1) This section applies to every payment that, before the commencement of this Act, has been made to a person declared to be elected as a member of Parliament in accordance with [section 137][148] of the Electoral Act 1993 by way of salary or allowance for the period or any part of the period beginning on the day that the person was declared to be elected as a member of Parliament and ending on polling day for the next general election of members of Parliament (or, if applicable, on the earlier day on which the member's seat became vacant).

-    (2) Every payment to which this section applies must be taken to be, and to always have been, as lawful as if section 10(3) of this Act were in force, and applied in respect of the payment, when it was made.
+    (2) Every payment to which this section applies must be taken to be, and to always have been, as lawful as if [section 10(3)][11] of this Act were in force, and applied in respect of the payment, when it was made.

 ##### 69 Validations and savings concerning salaries and allowances of members of Parliament and annuities and travel services for former Prime Ministers

 *   (1) Nothing in this Act affects the validity of---

-    *   (a) a determination made by the Remuneration Authority under section 16 or 22 of the Civil List Act 1979; or
+    *   (a) a determination made by the Remuneration Authority under [section 16][107] or [22][127] of the Civil List Act 1979; or

     *   (b) an agreement made before the commencement of this Act for a former Prime Minister and his or her spouse or partner or surviving spouse or partner to be provided with specified travel services.

     (2) Despite anything in this Act,---

-    *   (a) every salary and allowance in respect of which a determination by the Remuneration Authority has been made under section 16 of the Civil List Act 1979 must continue to be paid at the rate applicable at the commencement of this Act until the determination relating to that salary or allowance has been superseded by a determination of the Remuneration Authority under section 8 of this Act; and
+    *   (a) every salary and allowance in respect of which a determination by the Remuneration Authority has been made under [section 16][107] of the Civil List Act 1979 must continue to be paid at the rate applicable at the commencement of this Act until the determination relating to that salary or allowance has been superseded by a determination of the Remuneration Authority under [section 8][9] of this Act; and

-    *   (b) every annuity in respect of which a determination by the Remuneration Authority has been made under section 22 of the Civil List Act 1979 must continue to be paid at the rate applicable at the commencement of this Act until the determination relating to that annuity has been superseded by a determination of the Remuneration Authority under section 43 of this Act.
+    *   (b) every annuity in respect of which a determination by the Remuneration Authority has been made under [section 22][127] of the Civil List Act 1979 must continue to be paid at the rate applicable at the commencement of this Act until the determination relating to that annuity has been superseded by a determination of the Remuneration Authority under [section 43][55] of this Act.